 6. Unbonded by D.K.
 Holmberg

-This is the first of five books in the First of the Blades action and adventure romance series.
+This is the first of five books in the First of the Blades epic fantasy series.
 The other books are $3.99 to $4.99 each.
 The fifth book of the series will be coming out in June.
 The entire series is in Kindle Unlimited.

 From Alex Korolov: